ramirocrego/my_website/content/teaching/GEE-2/index.md

 Now that the `ee.List` has been saved as a variable, you can use other Earth Engine functions to interact with this object.
-This will be the building block of many functions that we will be using along this book.
+This will be the building block of many functions that we will be using along this tutorial.
 One important function is `get`, that gets something from the `ee.List` object.
 For example, you can get the second component of the list.